GoogleChromeLabs/simplehttp2server/README.md

 # Delays

-`simplehttp2server` can add artifical delays to responses to emulate processing time.
+`simplehttp2server` can add artificial delays to responses to emulate processing time.
 The command line flags `-mindelay` and `-maxdelay` allow you to delay responses with a random delay form the interval `[minDelay, maxDelay]` in milliseconds.